Disability Advocacy Center SSDI/SSI 101

 The agency uses a very broad definition of “disability,” but both the number and percentage of people with severe disabilities has risen substantially in recent years.
 That has meant the number of people needing assistance has increased as well.
 New research has shown the average 20-year-old worker today has a 1-in-4 chance of becoming disabled before reaching full retirement age.

-At The Law Offices of Jeffrey S. Glassman, our dedicated Boston disability lawyers are committed to assisting clients in obtaining the benefits to which they are entitled.
+At Jeffrey Glassman Injury Lawyers, our dedicated Boston disability lawyers are committed to assisting clients in obtaining the benefits to which they are entitled.
 Although 41 percent of disabled persons between the ages of 21 and 64 are gainfully employed, there are still higher rates of unemployment and poverty within this group as compared to their non-disabled peers.

 From the federal government, the two key programs that can help provide assistance to disabled persons prior to retirement age are: